Why Do You Bleed When Shaving? What Causes It and How Can You Prevent It?

 If your skin is sensitive or irritated, choosing the right tool can help.
 You can compare options in this electric shaver vs razor guide.

-Proper aftercare is just as important as the shave itself.
+Proper aftercare is just as important as the shave itself for preventing irritation and damage.

 Summary